 - Air Bags and Supplemental Restraint Systems: In any instance where a retrofit air bag ON-OFF switch is available and the individual with a disability can operate the switch, the company shall install this system instead of simply disconnecting the airbag.
 In all instances, a compliant lap AND shoulder belt shall be provided.
-If no switch is available, a permanent disconnect of the airbag is permissible for clients who have a recognized disability. - People of short stature having no other disability shall continue to submit written requests to NHTSA under the same format as previously required.

-Some safety standards could be affected by mobility products or modifications when NO Exemptions have been given.
-If a vehicle modification affects one of the following standards, proper documentation for demonstrating compliance shall be completed.

-- FMVSS/CMVSS 102 TRANSMISSION LEVER SEQUENCE, STARTER INTERLOCK, TRANSMISSION BRAKING EFFECT - No exemption given.
-The operation of the transmission into Park, Reverse, Drive tc, shall remain in the OEM sequence. - FMVSS/CMVSS 103 & 104 WINDSHIELD DEFROSTING AND DEFOGGING, WINDSHIELD WIPING AND WASHING - No exemption given.
+If no switch is available, a permanent disconnect of the airbag is permissible for clients who have a recognized disability. - People of short stature having no other disability shall continue to submit written requests to NHTSA under the same format as previously required. - Safety standards not exempt: Some safety standards could be affected by mobility products or modifications when NO Exemptions have been given.
+If a vehicle modification affects one of the following standards, proper documentation for demonstrating compliance shall be completed. - FMVSS/CMVSS 102 TRANSMISSION LEVER SEQUENCE, STARTER INTERLOCK, TRANSMISSION BRAKING EFFECT No exemption given.
+The operation of the transmission into Park, Reverse, Drive, shall remain in the OEM sequence. - FMVSS/CMVSS 103 & 104 WINDSHIELD DEFROSTING AND DEFOGGING, WINDSHIELD WIPING AND WASHING - No exemption given.
 Vehicle modifications shall not prevent the driver from operating the necessary controls for function of the front and rear windshield defrosting or operation of windshield wipers. - FMVSS/CMVSS 105 HYDRAULIC BRAKE SYSTEMS No exemption given. - FMVSS/CMVSS 111 REARVIEW MIRRORS No exemption given.
-All vehicles shall have a rear view mirror orientated to the disabled driver as necessary. - FMVSS/CMVSS 113 HOOD LATCH SYSTEM No exemption given. - FMVSS/CMVSS 124 ACCELERATOR CONTROL SYSTEMS Requires that throttle returns to idle position when all force is withdrawn - No exemption given.
-All electronic (Drive by Wire) throttle control products shall have a monitoring system to prevent unwanted acceleration in the event of an electronic malfunction or in the event of a severance or disconnection in the accelerator control system.
-This includes all servo gas and brake products. - FMVSS/CMVSS 206 DOOR LOCKS AND DOOR RETENTION COMPONENTS No exemption given for this standard.
-Modifications are required to maintain all OEM latching mechanisms or other compliant mechanisms.
-This standard includes power doors.
+All vehicles shall have a rear-view mirror orientated to the disabled driver as necessary. - FMVSS/CMVSS 113 HOOD LATCH SYSTEM No exemption given.